yale-swe/f23-here/README.md

 |---------|
 | 6.7%    |

-NOTE: As discussed with Professor Antonopoulos, we are currently encountering an error that prevents all of us from properly running the tests.
+**NOTE**: As discussed with Professor Antonopoulos, we are currently encountering an error that prevents all of us from properly running the tests.
 Here is the encountered error:

 Failed to load the test bundle.
 Underlying Error: The bundle “newHereUITests” couldn’t be loaded.